chip-js/chip/README.md

 these attributes can be used for a few things:

 1. **Presenting data**.
-For example, referencing an array on a controller (`controller.todos`) to a `data-repeat="todo in todos"` attribute will present that HTML element for each todo in the array.
-Individual data can also be inserted into the DOM using the `data-text` attribute as with `data-text="todo.description"`.
+For example, referencing an array on a controller (`controller.todos`) to a `chip-each="todo in todos"` attribute will present that HTML element for each todo in the array.
+Individual data can also be inserted into the DOM using the `chip-text` attribute as with `chip-text="todo.description"`.
 2. **Embedding Action**.
-Setting an expression to the `data-change` attribute will trigger the expression when the element's change event fires.
+Setting an expression to the `chip-change` attribute will trigger the expression when the element's change event fires.
 3. **Presenting State**.
 For example, HTML classes can be added to or removed from an element based on the state of an object.